KaiserWilhelm23/snapchat-snapper/README.md

 # snapchat-snapper

+Windows only for now, but if you have Python installed on Linux and Mac it should work from the script.

 Snapchat Web Snapper is a desktop application that allows users to take screenshots of their Snapchat chats from the web interface.
 This application uses PyQt6 and the QWebEngineView to provide a user-friendly browsing experience while enabling the screenshot functionality.
 Features